ypk46/generator-express-ts/README.md

-# Express TS
+# Type Express

-Express TS is a Yeoman Generator for Express + Typescript projects.
+Type Express is a Yeoman Generator for Express + Typescript projects.